thanhle88/thanhle88.github.io/_pages/about.md

 About me
 -----
-I am currently a lecturer at Vietnam National University Hanoi, VNU-UET.
-Before that, I was a postdoctoral researcher at the University of Orléans, INSA CVL, PRISME, France.
-I received my B.Sc. and M.Sc. degrees in Electronics and Communications from Vietnam National University Hanoi, VNU-UET, in 2016 and 2018 respectively.
-I obtained my Ph.D. degree in Computer Science and Signal Processing from the University of Orléans, INSA CVL, PRISME, France in 2022.
+I received my B.Sc. and M.Sc. degrees both in Electronics and Communications from Vietnam National University Hanoi, VNU-UET, in 2016 and 2018 respectively, and my Ph.D. degree in Computer Science and Signal Processing from the University of Orléans, INSA CVL, PRISME, France in 2022.
+I was a postdoctoral researcher at the University of Orléans, INSA CVL, PRISME, France from 2022 to 2023.
+Currently, I am a lecturer at Vietnam National University Hanoi, VNU-UET.

 Research Interests